 All your train journeys can be booked via thetrainline.com or omio.com.
 Both platforms accept international cards.

-Bruges train station is about 1.5 kilometres south of the historic centre, which is a 20-minute walk from the station.
+Bruges train station is about 1.5 kilometres south of the historic centre, a 20-minute walk away.

 The bus station is directly outside the train station, making it easy to get into the city centre with your luggage.

-A single trip on the bus costs €3, payable by tapping a contactless card on the white machines on the bus.
+A single bus trip costs €3, payable by tapping a contactless card on the white machines on board.
 (The dark machines are for local travel cards).

 The historic centre is compact and entirely walkable.
 Most major attractions are within a 20-minute walk of each other.